IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 * CE_index_year : Chemical Engineering Cost Index base year, defaults to 2018; calling the registered Pyomo currency units dictionary of plant cost index values will allow conversion between base years within the flowsheet
 * additional_costing_params : option to add a costing parameter dictionary to supplement existing account data
 * use_additional_costing_params : True/False flag whether IDAES should use new data when additional account names match existing account names, or fail with a useful error message; defaults to False, meaning pre-installed accounts in BB_costing_params and generic_ccs_costing will never be bypassed or overwritten by duplicated additional accounts unless this flag is set to True on the unit costing block argument level
+* number_parallel_trains : Integer number of parallel trains used to split the system; for example, enter '5' if the system feed will be split among 5 identical units in parallel and then re-mixed downstream

  1. Supercritical PC,
  2. Subcritical PC,